MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-icm.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies whether Windows can access the Internet to accomplish tasks that require Internet resources.

 If you enable this setting, all of the the policy settings listed in the "Internet Communication settings" section are set such that their respective features cannot access the Internet.